-We hope that this example has helped you clarify some of the concepts behind the creation of a metric.
+We hope that these examples have helped you clarify some of the concepts behind the creation of a metric.
 Keep on reading to know how to create widgets in the Portal to display the values of the metrics in the Portal.
 For more information on how the Portal computes and presents metric data, read this article on aggregation and grouping.